You could never accuse Paul McCartney of not putting in the work recording Wonderful Christmastime.

-McCartney himself isn’t that keen on it, by all accounts., but he has been playing it on recent UK tour dates.
+McCartney himself isn’t that keen on it, by all accounts, but he has been playing it on UK tour dates in recent years.

 Kylie Minogue and Mika covered the song as a duet in 2016 and the likes of Diana Ross, Demi Lovato, Kelly Rowland, Hanson and The Monkees have all made their own versions.

 Interestingly, while The Beatles only really had one Christmas release – Christmas Time Is Here Again which was distributed to their fan club in 1967, all four members went on to record Christmas songs.

 John Lennon’s was perhaps most famous, Happy Xmas (War Is Over), while George Harrison unleashed Ding Dong, Ding Dong on the world in 1974 (perhaps inspiring McCartney’s ‘choir of children’).